 Other forms of SEC Violations including reporting problems with a brokerage or advisory account; fraudulently preventing access to funds or securities; fraudulent order handling, trade execution, or confirmations; fraudulent fees, mark-ups or commissions; and inaccurate or misleading disclosures by financial professionals, may also lead to potential SEC bounties, if the fraudulent acts result in fines of over $1 million and are properly reported.

-Wall Street Investment Fraud Bounty Lawyer, Securities Fraud Bounty Action Lawyer, SEC Whistleblower Incentive Program Lawyer, Retirement Fund Fraud Lawyer, False Financial Statement Lawyer, Retirement Fund Fraud Bounty Lawyer, & Investment Fraud Lawyer
+Wall Street Investment Fraud Bounty Lawyer, Securities Fraud Bounty Action Lawyer, SEC Whistleblower Incentive Program Lawyer, Retirement Fund Fraud Lawyer, False Financial Statement Lawyer, Retirement Fund Fraud Bounty Lawyer, and Investment Fraud Lawyer

 In July 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act was signed into law which includes significant new financial fraud bounty whistleblower provisions.
 These provisions create economic incentives for SEC violation whistleblowers and other financial fraud whistleblowers with "original information" of SEC violations and financial fraud to blow the on large scale financial fraud and SEC violations.